-With the rapid growth of 'digital media time' spent on mobile, it is now extremely important to make sure that the ads reach the right people at the right time.
-The majority of ad budgets are now spent on carefully targeted rather than wide-reaching campaigns intended for anyone.
-Device detection is an essential ingredient to make this possible.
+With the rapid growth of 'digital media time' spent on mobile, it is now extremely important to make sure that ads reach the right audience at the right time.
+Most ad budgets are now spent on carefully targeted rather than wide-reaching campaigns intended for anyone, and device detection is an essential ingredient in making this successful.

 Companies measure the accuracy of their ad targeting

 By the end of 2022, the programmatic digital display ad market is set to be worth more than $100 billion.
 In 2021 over 75% of programmatic video advertising spend in the US was focused on mobile ads.
 This emphasis on targeted advertising has also resulted in an increased reliance on attribution and measurement software for these campaigns to assess ROI – however, much of this analysis is focused on metrics surrounding call to actions, but not what influences these call to actions.

 How device detection fits in the ad tech space

 The fact that many brands have excellent understanding of targeting audiences effectively means that more accurate and granular targeting techniques are required to stay on top in the ad tech business.
 A solution for detecting all devices is necessary for every piece of the ad tech puzzle, including DSPs (advertisers and ad agencies), ad exchange platforms (marketplaces) and SSPs (publishers).

 From an advertiser’s perspective, more granular device targeting options make it possible to reach a carefully selected audience that is the most likely to engage with the ads.
 It is also important to ensure that the ads are optimized for the devices they are seen on.

 From an ad tech provider’s point of view, accurate and up-to-date device data minimizes the margin of error in terms of device targeting, especially new models that can get widely popular overnight.
 Building and maintaining your own your own device detection method for this purpose is a time-consuming effort that is prone to errors in the form of misdetections.